lekod/knowledge-graph-git/README.md

 - [X] Final release end of April 2024
 - [ ] Host on open data plattform (hopefully in May)

-## Bei Fragen und Anregungen:
+## Questions or suggestions:
-Gerne bei Lena melden :)
+Please contact Lena :)